qaisjp/comm2-report/chapters/30-impl/0005-libraries.md

 All of these concepts are implemented as TypeScript classes.
 Components and Directives can only interact with each other through services, and these services are _injected_ into the class via the constructor.
 This process is known as _dependency injection_ and it enhances software testing by allowing "dependencies to be mocked or stubbed out" [@DesignPatternsWhat].

-Note that every single module imports the `CommonModule` module from the Angular standard library.
+Note that every module imports the `CommonModule` module from the Angular standard library.

 ### Modules {#ec:modules}